open-telemetry/semantic-conventions/docs/general/events.md

   and the semantic conventions will define the expected structure of the _payload_ (data) for the event.
 * The _payload_ (data) SHOULD be used to represent the structure of the event.
+* The event MAY have an `event.message` attribute that is a human-readable representation of the event.

 Recommendations for defining events: